includeos/includeos.org/_src/_pages/get_started.md

 are already in the local conan cache then it moves on to apply build requirements and generates the required virtualenv scripts and cmake information.

-Next to build the service do:
+Next to build the service,  a good practice is to always activate the service requirements and then build the service;

 ```
+  $ source activate.sh
   $ cmake ..
   $ cmake --build .